Selling your shared ownership home

 The surveyors on our panel are independent of L&Q and are qualified by RICS.
 They have a wealth of experience in valuing homes and offer preferred rates to L&Q residents.

 During your call with the surveyor, they will arrange with you a suitable time to visit your home and collect payment of their fees.
 The report will be provided to you and will set out the price at which you can sell your share.
-This price will take into account the length of lease you have remaining and include any home improvements that you've made.
+This price will take into account the length of lease you have remaining and include any home improvements that you have made.

 Photos, floorplans and the Energy Performance Certificate (EPC)